6 Unmissable UNESCO World Heritage Sites in Vietnam

 The Phong Nha – Ke Bang National Park is located in Quang Binh province, was listed on the World Heritage in 2003.
 The national park covers 126,236 hectares of dense tropical forest, excessive caves, and underground rivers.

 The national park is the home of Son Doong Cave, which has been designated to be the largest cave ever found in the world.
-The cave is so large that it has developed its own jungle, river, and ecosystems.
+The cave is so large that it has developed its own jungle, river, and ecosystem.

 Its cave ecosystems and habitats are unique with high levels of endemism and adaptations displayed by cave-dependent species.

-The complex of Hue monuments is a UNESCO World Heritage Site and inscribed into the list in 1993.
+The complex of Hue monuments is a UNESCO World Heritage Site and was inscribed into the list in 1993.
 This is a significant historical site in Vietnam that you do not want to miss.